plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 What we now have on the top of our home page is very clear and easy to understand within seconds:

-> "Simple and privacy-friendly alternative to Google Analytics.
+> Simple and privacy-friendly alternative to Google Analytics.
 Plausible is a lightweight and open-source website analytics tool.
 No cookies and fully compliant with GDPR, CCPA and PECR.
-Made and hosted in the EU 🇪🇺"
+Made and hosted in the EU 🇪🇺

 And we keep repeating this and similar messages throughout our communication.
 It never gets boring.